anhaidgroup/cloudlabeler/README.md

 8. After you have created a cluster, you should be able to create [service](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) in cluster page.
 Notice to choose the task you just created.

 9. You should be able to find the deployed instances in [AWS EC2](https://aws.amazon.com/ec2/).
 Find 'instance' on the left panel and find the service you have just created.
-You can get the address of your instance in the IPv4 Public IP below.
+You can get the address of your instance directly in the IPv4 Public IP below.

 ## User Manual